 Severe Brain or Head Injuries

-Head traumas that lead to severe brain or head injuries occur in many scenarios from childbirth to traffic accidents to slip and fall accidents, and more.
+Head traumas that lead to severe brain or head injuries occur in many scenarios from childbirth to traffic accidents to workplace accidents to slip and fall accidents, and more.
 Florida law considers severe brain injuries and head injuries as catastrophic under the following conditions:

 - The victim suffers severe sensory or motor disturbances;